 Before you travel, check the security measures you’re likely to face at the airport on the Transportation Security Administration (TSA) website.
 The TSA has a helpline number to help passengers with disabilities and medical conditions before they fly.

 Don’t make flippant remarks about bombs or terrorism, especially when passing through US airports.

-Safety rules at public venues, such as theme parks and other tourist attractions, may vary from state to state and you should be aware that regulations may not be uniform across the US.
+Safety rules at public venues, such as theme parks and other tourist attractions, may vary from state to state.

 Terrorists are very likely to try to carry out attacks in the USA.
 Attacks could be indiscriminate, including in places visited by foreigners.
 You should monitor media reports and be vigilant at all times.

-The main threat comes from individuals who may have been inspired by terrorist groups, including Daesh (formerly referred to as ISIL) and al Qaeda, to carry out so-called ‘lone actor’ attacks targeting public events or places, as demonstrated by attacks in Manhattan, New York (11 December, 31 October 2017), New Jersey and Minnesota over the weekend of 17-18 September 2016, Orlando on 12 June 2016 and San Bernardino on 4 December 2015, among others.
+The main threat comes from individuals who may have been inspired by terrorist ideology to carry out so-called ‘lone actor’ attacks targeting public events or places.
 Attacks could take place with little or no notice.

 There’s a heightened threat of terrorist attack globally against UK interests and British nationals, from groups or individuals motivated by the conflict in Iraq and Syria.
 You should be vigilant at this time.